Martin Fido

-In 1983 he returned to England and moved into a block of flats previously occupied by the Kray twins, and became a freelance writer and broadcaster, specialising in true crime.
-While researching for his book Murder Guide to London (1986), Martin Fido examined the memoirs of several senior Scotland Yard officials.
-One such official, Sir Robert Anderson, claimed that the infamous Jack the Ripper's identity was known to police and described the killer as a "poor Polish Jew."
+In 1983 he returned to England, moved into a block of flats previously occupied by the Kray twins, and became a freelance writer and broadcaster, specialising in true crime.
+While researching for his book Murder Guide to London (1986), Fido examined the memoirs of several senior Scotland Yard officials.
+One official, Sir Robert Anderson, claimed that Jack the Ripper's identity was known to police and described the killer as a "poor Polish Jew."
 Fido initially identified the suspect as a man named "Kosminski."
 However, further investigation revealed inconsistencies in the records relating to Aaron Kosminski, leading Fido to conclude that the details aligned more closely with another individual: an inmate known as "David Cohen."
 Fido theorized that Cohen, a violently disturbed man institutionalized around the time the murders stopped, may have been the person actually referred to in police documents, with "Kosminski" possibly resulting from clerical confusion or misidentification.
 He ultimately identified David Cohen as the most likely suspect and published his conclusions in The Crimes, Detection and Death of Jack the Ripper (1987).
 Former FBI criminal profiler John E. Douglas later supported this theory in his book The Cases That Haunt Us (2000), stating that behavioural evidence pointed to "a person known to the police as David Cohen ... or someone very much like him."

-From 1987 to 2001, Fido broadcast a weekly segment called Murder After Midnight on Clive Bull’s LBC Radio series Leading Britain's Conversation, in which he detailed a famous true crime case in each episode.
+From 1987 to 2001, Fido broadcast a weekly segment called Murder After Midnight on Clive Bull's LBC Radio series Through The Night, in which he detailed a famous true crime case in each episode.
 Several of these segments were produced and released commercially on cassette and CD by his friend (and fellow LBC broadcaster) Paul Savory, and edited versions of many of the scripts were released in book form.
-During this time, Fido also regularly led tours of the Jack the Ripper murder locations around London, and was caricatured as the tour guide Rowan Rover in Sharyn McCrumb’s 1991 novel Missing Susan.
+During this time, Fido also regularly led tours of the Jack the Ripper murder locations around London, and was caricatured as the tour guide Rowan Rover in Sharyn McCrumb's 1991 novel Missing Susan.

 Beyond true crime, he has written illustrated biographies of Charles Dickens, William Shakespeare, Rudyard Kipling and Oscar Wilde, and books on Agatha Christie, and Sherlock Holmes.
 He also translated Louis Cazamian's Le Roman Social en Angleterre, and his play Let's Go Bajan! was performed successfully in Barbados and London.